nstack/stackhut/docs/getting_started/tutorial_create.rst

     $ stackhut deploy

 This packages and builds your service, and then deploys it to StackHut along with metadata such that it may be searched, viewed, and importantly, used, on the platform.
-As soon as this completes, your API is live on `https://api.stackhut.com/run` and can be browsed from our `repository of existing APIs <https://www.stackhut.com/#/services>_`.
+As soon as this completes, your API is live on `https://api.stackhut.com/run` and can be browsed from our `repository of existing APIs <https://www.stackhut.com/#/services>`_.

 Use
 ---

-We can view the API from the `website <https://www.stackhut.com/#/services/demo-python>_`, browse the documentation, and for instance, call the ``multiply`` function.
+We can view the API from `its repository homepage <https://www.stackhut.com/#/services/demo-python>`_, browse the documentation, and for instance, call the ``multiply`` function.
 The service is live and ready to receive requests right now in the browser or from anywhere else via HTTP.

 Further documentation on how to call and make use of a StackHut from your code can be found in :ref:`tutorial_use`.